silx-kit/fabio/doc/source/install.rst

 ::

-    tar xvzf fabio-0.2.1.tar.gz
+    tar xvzf fabio-0.2.2.tar.gz

 or

 ::

-    unzip fabio-0.2.1.zip
+    unzip fabio-0.2.2.zip

-all files are unpacked into the directory fabio-0.2.0.
+all files are unpacked into the directory fabio-0.2.2.
 To install these do

 ::

-     cd fabio-0.2.1
+     cd fabio-0.2.2

-and install fabio with
+and install fabio: build it, run the tests and build the wheel package and install it.

 ::

     python setup.py build
+    python setup.py bdist_wheel
-    sudo python setup.py install
+    sudo pip install dist/fabio-0.2.2*.whl

 most likely you will need to gain root privileges (with sudo in front of the command) to install the built package.

 Development versions